 Lack of Parking

-Parking space is limited in major cities and is not guaranteed, even if you have an address in the neighborhood.
-Many residential streets are by permit only which means you’ll need to buy one for yourself in order to park there.
+Parking space is limited in significant cities and is not guaranteed, even if you have an address in the neighborhood.
+Many residential streets are by permit only which means you’ll need to buy one for yourself to park there.
 Even then, you may not have a space.

 If you do decide to keep your car even with all of the parking burdens to consider, you’ll also have to factor in higher costs.
 More people means more crime, unfortunately, which drives up insurance premiums for owning a car.
 Factors such as higher theft, damage, burglaries, and vandalism mean insurance companies will charge more.
 Do your research and get an insurance estimate so you understand what your new costs will be.